High $Q^2$ Behavior of the Proton Structure Function through the Balitsky-Kovchegov Equation: Introduction

-In present work, we associate the experiments as well as the QCD evolution theory to analyze the proton structure function from the perspective of the BK equation.
-Based on the form of analytic solution introduced in previous work \cite{Wang:2020stj}, we calculate the proton structure function $F_2$ at higher $Q^2$ and analyze the small $x$ behavior by fitting computed results.
-The organization of this paper is as follows.
-In Sec. \ref{sec:theory}, we briefly introduce the methods and principles which of calculating the proton structure function $F_2$ by using analytical solution of BK equation in Ref. \cite{Wang:2020stj}.
-We then discuss, in Sec. \ref{sec:F2} how one can get the structure function $F_2$ and corresponding effective slop parameter $\lambda$ in high energies.
-In Sec. \ref{sec:dissc} we briefly discuss the interesting results from Sec. \ref{sec:F2}.
-The summaries about this work are represented in Sec. \ref{sec:conclu}.
+In the present work, we combine experimental findings and QCD evolution theory to analyze the proton structure function from the perspective of the BK equation.
+Based on the analytical solution presented in previous work \cite{Wang:2020stj}, we calculate the proton structure function $ F_2 $ at higher $ Q^2 $ and analyze the small $ x $ behavior by fitting the computed results.
+The organization of this paper is as follows: In Sec. \ref{sec:theory}, we briefly introduce the methods and principles for calculating the proton structure function $ F_2 $ using the analytical solution of the BK equation from Ref. \cite{Wang:2020stj}.
+In Sec. \ref{sec:F2}, we discuss how to obtain the structure function $ F_2 $ and its corresponding effective slope parameter $ \lambda $ at high energies.
+In Sec. \ref{sec:dissc}, we highlight the interesting results from Sec. \ref{sec:F2}.
+Finally, the conclusions of this work are presented in Sec. \ref{sec:conclu}.